ludoguenet/laravel-service-maker/README.md

 For example, the command `php artisan make:model Book --service` or `php artisan make:model Book -S` will generate a model with service too.

-The commande `php artisan make:model Book --all` or `php artisan make:model Book -a` will also geenrate a model, migration, factory, seeder, policy, controller, form requests and service.
+The command `php artisan make:model Book --all` or `php artisan make:model Book -a` will also geenrate a model, migration, factory, seeder, policy, controller, form requests and service.

 ### Contracts